hugeandbulk/start/$/readme.txt

 ——————————-—
 Product      Company

-It looks per the name.
+It's looks as per the name.